jasmine-asra/work-allocation-service/README.md

 These changes were made to allow for a more robust and user-friendly management system.

 ### Doable Model Changes
+I made the following changes to the **Doable** model:
+- Added a `priority` field to indicate whether the doable is "high", "medium" or "low" priority.
-I added a `status` field to the **Doable** model.
-This field tracks the current status of a doable ("pending", "allocated", "completed").
+- Added a `status` field to track the current status of a doable ("pending", "allocated", "completed").
 The `status` field tracks the lifecycle of a doable and controls its allocation process.

 ### Allocation Model (Junction Table)
 I created an **Allocation** model to act as a junction table between **users** and **doables**.
 This model stores the allocation details, including the `doable_id`, `user_id`, and the allocation-specific data `allocated_at` and `is_case_allocation`.